torquebox/torquebox/docs/migration.md

 quite a bit of content.
 Until TorqueBox 4 gets out of alpha, only attempt migrating TorqueBox 3 applications if they are relatively simple (mostly web) or you're prepared to dig into the API docs and source to see what's changed.
+If you do attempt to migrate your application, please provide us feedback so we can update the guide.

 TorqueBox 4 is quite different from TorqueBox 3 in several ways, the largest being: